NivinyaSamarutilake/Sign-Language-Translator/README.md

 A few of the main reasons why this particular dataset was chosen are,
 * The number of images available for each class - For a machine learning / deep learning model, having a large number of data will ensure a better trained model with higher accuracy.
 This dataset offered a lot of data.
 * For each class, there are images taken in different angles and with different lighting.
-Therefore, once trained, this model should be able to recognize hand signs done in different conditions with considereable accuracy.
+Therefore, once trained, this model should be able to recognize hand signs done in different conditions with considereable accuracy, which is a key requirement in this project.

+Thie dataset was uploaded to MyDrive, so that it can be easily accessed in Google Colab.

 As the first step, the dataset needed to be split into train, validation and test sets.

 Since this is a large dataset, a good proportion could be allocated for testing and validating purposes.
-Therefore it was decided to split the datset in the raio of 70 : 20 : 10 for train : validation : test.
+Therefore it was decided to split the datset in the raio of *70 : 20 : 10* for *train : validation : test*.
 The exact numbers of the train, validation and test sets are given below.

 | Set               | Total number of images  | Images per each class |
 |-------------------|-------------------------|-----------------------|